“Trying harder is not sufficient by itself. That’s because it’s not how hard you try that leads to success; it’s how you try hard.”

 I also had a project manager, Diana Needham, who guided the time frame.
 I designed the concept for my cover as well as interior graphics and was fortunate to work with talented graphic artists who created the final versions.

-Amazingly, The Effort Myth will be published 11 months after I started!
+Amazingly, The Effort Myth gets published just 11 months after I started!

 5. How do you strike a balance between work, writing, and family life?
 How do you unwind and have fun when away from your desk?